gotica462/Player_Scouting/README.md

 Since the team was lacking goals last season, we are going to focus on attacking players.
 We'll use pandas and machine supervised learning to create a table to show the results of our analysis, and we'll use Tableau to visualize those analyisis.
 Luckily for us Kaggle has provided us with a data set containing the information for the past 5 years of the most important leagues in Europe.

+### Reasons for Selecting the topic

+Soccer is the most exciting sport in the world, and altough is lived with passion and emotions, we can also use data analytics to make informed decision about players.
+My son plays FIFA constantly in his Playstation, and they have ratings for the player, so I am going to try to translate those statistics into data analysis.
+The dataset is organized in 3 files:

+### Description of the source data
+events.csv contains event data about each game.
+Text commentary was scraped from: bbc.com, espn.com and onefootball.com ginf.csv - contains metadata and market odds about each game. odds were collected from oddsportal.com dictionary.txt contains a dictionary with the textual description of each categorical variable coded with integers

+I selected a simple data since I am doing the project by myself and I want to keep it as simple as possible, and also the data is very detailes and it comes with a text file explaining it.

 Question that we want to answer for our project